Michelle Badash, MS

-During this operation, a blood vessel is taken from the leg or another area of the body and grafted into a diseased artery, bypassing the blocked area.
+During this operation, a healthy blood vessel is removed from the leg or another area of the body.
+The healthy blood vessel is connected to the damaged artery just above and just below the blocked or partially blocked area.
+This allows some blood to bypass the damaged area by moving through the new blood vessel.
 If more than one area is blocked, a bypass can be done for each area (referred to as a double, triple, or quadruple bypass).
-The blood can then go around the obstruction to supply the heart with enough oxygen-rich blood.

 Types of CABG include:

-Results from several studies indicate that traditional and off-pump CABG have similar short- and long-term results.
 Talk to your doctor about which option is better for you.
-Although CABG may relieve symtoms, it does not cure heart disease.
+Although CABG may relieve symptoms, it does not cure heart disease.
 You still must maintain a healthy lifestyle that includes achieving a healthy weight, eating a heart healthy diet, not smoking, and taking medications.

 Other procedures are used to open blocked arteries include:

 Cardiac procedures and surgeries.

 Updated Sptember 15, 2015.
 Accessed March 2, 2016.